Gothic subgenres: every reader’s guide

 Once you start to see that, the genre opens up.

 Most of what we now call Gothic starts with a small group of early novels: The Castle of Otranto, The Mysteries of Udolpho, Frankenstein.
-I think of these as Classic Gothic—not a subgenre, but the foundation everything else builds from.
+I think of these as the foundation rather than a subgenre of their own.
+Everything else builds outward from them.

 Some links on this page are affiliate links.
 If you choose to buy, it supports the site at no extra cost to you.